carlos8f/buffet/README.md

 ```

 Continuous deployment is also becoming all the rage, and restarting Varnish is
-a pain, so consider using Buffet instead, so your pages are always fresh and
+a pain, so consider using Buffet -- your pages will always be fresh and zesty!
-zesty.

 Usage
 -----